TuomasKarjalainen/americandice/README.md

 ## Description

-A dice game that is supposed to play with console UI.
+A dice game that is supposed to play with CLI.
 The game consist of placing a bet and throwing a dice and winning a possible doubling feature.
 You set your username and then you deposit money into your game account.
 Game history will be saved to a file.

 ## Rules of the game